gitbls/sdm/Docs/Disk-Encryption.md

 * **Passphrase** &mdash; When the system boots the passphrase must be provided to the prompt on the console.
 The passphrase can also be provided if <a href="Disk-Encryption.md#ssh-and-initramfs">SSH was configured into the initramfs</a>
 * **Keyfile** &mdash; A <a href="Disk-Encryption.md#unlocking-rootfs-with-a-usb-keyfile-disk">keyfile</a> on a USB disk can unlock the rootfs
 * **Yubikey** &mdash; A <a href="Disk-Encryption.md#unlocking-rootfs-with-a-yubikey"> Yubikey </a> can unlock the rootfs
+* **Network Bound Disk Encryption (NBDE)** &mdash; NBDE contacts a small NBDE server (tangd) to facilitate the unlock.
+See <a href="Disk-Encryption.md#nbde">Network Bound Disk Encryption</a>

 Passphrase on the console is the default unlock method.
-Keyfile and Yubikey are optional, but only one of Keyfile or Yubikey can be enabled.
+Keyfile, Yubikey, and NBDE are optional.
+Only one of Keyfile or Yubikey can be enabled.
 Specifically, enabling the Yubikey will render any configured keyfile ignored.
 If a keyfile or Yubikey is configured, the passphrase is not required.
+NBDE and Yubikey are mutually exclusive as well.

 SSH unlock can be used in any configuration.

+NBDE is discussed in detail <a href="Disk-Encryption.md#nbde">here.</a>

 ## sdm-Integrated rootfs Encryption Configuration